 Elaine Azzopardi (Nature-Culture interactions and Archaeology, Lead WP6)

-Dr Simone Martino (Resource Economics)
+Simone Martino (Resource Economics)